KomodoPlatform/komodo-wallet-mobile/README.md

 ## AtomicDEX API Library Setup:

 AtomicDEX Mobile runs the AtomicDEX API locally on the user's device.
-The API binary is platform-specific and has to be manually set up by the developer as opposed to a typical Flutter dependency.
+The API binary is platform-specific and must be manually set up by the developer instead of a typical Flutter dependency.

 Ensure you run the most recent AtomicDEX API [stable release](https://github.com/KomodoPlatform/atomicDEX-API/releases).
 Download the API binary for each platform and extract its `libmm2.a` file into the applicable platform's API folder.